lparkermg/fictional-theories/Changing Worlds/Project Home/The Theory of Magic.md

 The charge part of magic usage is where you focus magic into a physical form ready to fire.
 The mathematical equation for working out the charge rate is the following ab/(c/2) where a is the magical potency of the world, b is an unknown gradually incrementing variable and c is the maximum charge that the entity can hold without focus destabilisation.

 ### Fire:
+The fire part of magic usage sets in motion the Dispertion part as it uses the charged magic to move in the direction that it is sent.
+See the Dispertion section below for more detailed information into the dispertion process.

 ### Impact and Resonance: